aerospike/asmt/README.md

 	    default instance is 0.

 `-n`	select a particular Aerospike Database namespace, e.g., `-n foo`.
-	    If no value is specified, all namespaces for the given instance are backed up or restored.
 		Multiple namespaces may be specified as a comma-separated list, e.g., `-n foo,bar,test`.

 `-p`	specify the path to which the Aerospike Database primary and secondary
 		indexes and data stages should be backed up, or the path from which the